925workk/hair-elegance/README.md

 ---
 ### Hair Elegance
 [Click here for live site.](https://925work.github.io/hair-elegance/) A REAL commissioned project I did for a local business.
 The owner was in love with this website.
-She had paid 1,500 dollars previously for one of the worst websites I have ever seen.
-I was able to charge her less than her previous developer and create an aethetically pleasing site for her and her salon.
+She had paid previously for her site and was unhappy.
+I was able to charge her less than her previous developer and create an aethetically pleasing site.

 ---
 ### Project Goals
 * Construct a visually stunning website.
-* Create professional rapport with a new local business.
+* Create professional rapport with anew local business.
 * Utilize my new found skills in the real world.
 * Build my brand for others to see.